RailsEventStore/rails_event_store/README.md

 ## Contributing

-This single repository hosts several gems.
-Check the contribution [guide](https://railseventstore.org/contributing/).
-Documentation sources can be found in [another repository](https://github.com/RailsEventStore/railseventstore.org).
+This single repository hosts several gems and website with documentation.
+Check the contribution [guide](https://railseventstore.org/community/).

 ## About